-The Board recommends that Shareholders vote FOR the DSU Plan Amendment Resolution.
-To be effective, the DSU Plan Resolution must be approved by not less than a majority of the votes cast by the disinterested holders of Common Shares present in person or represented by proxy, at the Meeting.
 The nominees named in the accompanying form of proxy will vote the shares represented thereby FOR such resolution, unless the Shareholder has given contrary instructions in such form of proxy.

 Other Matters

 Management of the Corporation knows of no amendment, variation or other matter to come before the Meeting other than the matters referred to in the Notice.
 However, if any other matter properly comes before the Meeting, the form of proxy furnished by the Corporation will be voted on such matters in accordance with the best judgment of the persons voting the proxy.